Dich0tomy/Weepin/docs/spec/0.1.0/functional.md

 ### Pin

 Pin loosely refers to a dependency pinned to a specific revision, version, url, etc.
 Also refers to specific items in the [`weepin.toml` file](#weepintoml-structure).

 ### Dirty pin

 An item in [`weepin.toml` file](#weepintoml-structure) that doesn't have a version set.

-[`wee pin-dirty`](# `wee pin-dirty`) is used to pin such.
+[`wee pin-dirty`](#wee-pin-dirty-options-options) is used to pin such.

 ### Template tag

-A template tag a special substring of form `<name>` or `<name=init>` Which is later expanded with a specific value.
+A template tag a special substring of form `<name>` or `<name=init>` which is later expanded with a specific value.

 The latter is a special type of a template tag called a `resorvable template tag`.
 See [Resolvable template tags and RIs](#resolvable-template-tags-and-ris) below for more information on that.

 ### `GitRI`